wkpc/Minesweeper/readme.md

 If you already had JavaFx installed on your computer and chose not to download the "javafx-sdk-25.0.1" file, you must first open "Minesweeper.bat" in a text editor of your choice, and replace ".\javafx-sdk-25.0.1\lib" with the file URL of the "lib" folder inside the JavaFX files on your computer.
+This program was designed with version 25.0.1 of JavaFX and may NOT work correctly with different versions.

 ## How to interact with it
 To start a game, choose a difficulty and press "start".
 At any point, if you want to restart or change